-I had been living with what had initially been diagnosed as Fibromyalgia.
-To update my readers, in June 2017 this diagnosis was updated and changed to Young Onset Parkinson’s Disease.
+Today, I am thinking about the lack of provision of seating for people with disabilities, or even just frailties, in many of our communal areas such as shops, high streets, parks and other day to day venues that we all need to visit.
 It has been since developing chronic illness that I have become acutely aware of the need for chairs and seating to be provided in public places and in shops.

-My illness impacts upon me in a number of ways, including triggering severe pain, causing mobility problems, fatigue, tremor and speech problems.
-These all happens at varying times but, where mobility is concerned, when I walk and when I am stood for more than several minutes, the pain is excruciating and so you will often see me using a walking stick, which helps relieve some of that pain and difficulty.
-My illness is otherwise hidden and you would not know that I have it.
+My illness impacts upon me in a number of ways, including triggering severe pain, causing mobility problems, fatigue, tremor and occasional speech problems.
+These all happen at varying times but, where mobility is concerned, when I walk and when I am stood for more than several minutes, the pain can be excruciating, my balance can be a problem and I have a tendency to fall.
+While my disability is largely hidden, you will see me using a walking stick.

 Last week, my Sister-in-Law came to stay with us for a few days.
 She has Arthritis and, like me, her illness includes chronic fatigue.
 This typically triggers when you exert yourself, for example if you take a simple shopping trip.